fadalid/SQLchallenge-DannysDiner/README.md

 	</summary>
 </details>

+5. Which item was the most popular for each customer?
 <details>
 	<summary>
-		5. Which item was the most popular for each customer?
+		SQL Query
   </summary>

 ```SQL